Robert Larner College of Medicine: Rank

-The Larner College of Medicine is ranked in the top 100 of American medical schools.
-For 2022, The University of Vermont College of Medicine was ranked by U.S. News & World Report as 66th on the "Top Medical Schools — Research" list and 24th on the "Top Medical Schools — Primary Care" list.
+For the 2023-2024 year, The University of Vermont College of Medicine was ranked by U.S. News & World Report as 33rd on the "Top Medical Schools" list.

 Affiliations

 The Larner College of Medicine is affiliated with four teaching hospitals, with the primary affiliate being the University of Vermont Medical Center in Burlington.
 A long-standing affiliation with Maine Medical Center in Portland, Maine began in the late 1970s but ended in February 2011.
-Three new hospitals took the place of MMC: Danbury Hospital in Danbury, Connecticut, Norwalk Hospital in Norwalk, Connecticut, and St. Mary's Hospital in West Palm Beach, Florida.
+Two new hospitals took the place of MMC: Danbury Hospital in Danbury, Connecticut, Norwalk Hospital and in Norwalk, Connecticut, both within the New York metropolitan area.